 This is a huge topic.
 And so here are some resources that may help you better understand gender and sex, and gender dysphoria.

-Penis Image and Chastity
+Penis Image and Male Chastity

-How the genitals look in a cock cage is part of the thrill of chastity (or so Mistress X assures me).
+How the genitals look in a cock cage is part of the thrill of chastity (or so Mistress Tracy assures me).
 And there’s a growing belief in the community that small and flat is good.

 Exploring What’s Right for You